 There’s a lot at stake when you trade forex using high leverage.
 With so much on the line, you’ll need a forex broker that fits your needs.
-The links below will help you find a leveraged trading platform that works for you.
+The links below will help you find high leverage forex brokers that work for you.

 What is high-leverage trading?

 High-leverage forex trading involves putting down a small percentage of an investment’s total cost, with your broker covering the rest.
 Another term for high-leverage trading is trading on margin.

 When trading with high leverage, you’re placing a bet that might be five, 10, even 100 times larger than the amount of money you’re actually putting down yourself.
 So if you’re trading at 100x leverage, the £1,000 you use to fund your account can enable you to make a £100,000 trade.

 CFD brokers allow you to trade contracts for difference (CFDs).
 CFDs are investment derivatives that let you bet on the price movement of foreign currencies, without actually owning any coins or banknotes.
 High-leverage is one of the most popular features of CFD trading.

 What should I look for in a high-leverage broker?

 - Find a regulated platform – In the UK, the most reputable brokers are regulated by the Financial Conduct Authority (FCA).
 In other countries, different bodies are responsible for regulation.
 Wherever you are, make sure the broker you select is properly regulated by the appropriate government body.